CodeHariK/Go-Experiments/README.md

 * [Go Patterns](https://github.com/tmrts/go-patterns)
 * [100 Go Mistakes and How to Avoid Them](https://100go.co)

+* Writing An Interpreter In Go
+* Writing A Compiler In Go

 ## Level 1

 * [Grpc & Protocol Buffers](GrpcGo/README.md)